Summer & Winter University: Quick Overview

 Who receives the early-bird discount?

 The early-bird discount is a €50,00 discount applied to all participants who register for winter 2020 before the November 4th, 2019 and before March 1st, 2020 for the summer program 2020.
 The discount applies to all courses separately, meaning if a participant takes two courses, the discount will be applied twice (once to each course).

 What is the deadline for registrations?

-Registrations deadlines for summer are one month before the start of your course, as follows:
+Registrations deadlines are one month before the start of your course, as follows: